netxms/netxms-doc/admin/installation.rst

 Introduced boolean type in NXSL.
 Comparisons like "func() == 1", where 'func' is a function that returns boolean type, will always result as false as boolean value 'trues' is not equal to 1.
 Might require fixes in some NXSL scripts.

+Regexp matching operation in NXSL returns array with capture groups or false as a result.

 Planing
 =======